09 Early years practice policy

 The setting manager and

-happen the next day.
+what will happen the next day.

 Settling-in for